hellonearthis/100-days-of-code/log.md

 **Today's Progress**: Got some great help from StackOverflow and now understand the waitForKeyElements much better, and I posted the working code to github.

 **Link to work:** [Pandora_listening_to](https://github.com/hellonearthis/Pandora_listening_to)

+### Day 10: January 12, 2017

+**Today's Progress**: Worked on a bluetooth beacon using a CC2540 BLE module.

+### Day 11: January 13, 2017

+**Today's Progress**: Worked on a bluetooth beacon using a CC2540 BLE module, which is actually a CC41-A module and explains why I was having issues with the AT commands.
+So I can now Name the beacon and adjust the power settings.
+Next step is to connects a C Cell battery and test how long it can work as well as thinking up a way to turn it into a key ring device.
+Which I might count as tomorrows hour of code :D